 First step: measure the benches and bunks so you get the right size of mattress.
 This is a good way of making your secondhand boat more comfortable as well as a good option for replacing parts that are sometimes worn out by the weather.
 Once all your foam mattresses are ready, give them zipped protective covers made of waterproof fabric (this makes newly purchased items last longer).

 Then choose sheets and fabrics in a soft and durable material (linen or cotton) that you can cut to the right size to cover the mattresses and benches.
 You can select either bright, neutral or pastel colours that match the colours you’ve used on the rest of the boat interior.
 Then opt for the bedlinen of your choice.You can make a cabin with dark wooden walls brighter using light-coloured bedlinen.
 On the other hand, if your walls are white, why not go for warm or dark coloured sheets to make the space more welcoming?
-Just like at home, you are advised to keep a spare set of bedlinen, so that you can rotate it while you.
+Just like at home, you are advised to keep a spare set of bedlinen, so that you can rotate it while you wash the others.

 Cushions are another decor option you should capitalise on!
 As backrests or to frame a bench, they are both useful and decorative.
 Again, you should give them waterproof, zipped covers.
 You can then choose a fabric in the colours and patterns of your choice and sew it to the right size.

-Extra tip: get two sets of covers, so that you can wash them regularly.
+Extra tip: get two sets of covers, so that you can wash them regularly

 For curtains, start with some porthole-sized cords, which you can attach with small open hooks for when you want to “”pull the curtains””.
 Depending on your preferences, you can then choose fabric of varying degrees of opaqueness, based on how much light you want to pass through, if any.
 As for colours and patterns, go wild!
 Be careful though not to overload the whole design scheme and to try and keep a sense of consistency with the rest of the decor you’ve chosen.